-Can You Guard Your Business Against a Cyber Attack?
+Can You Guard Your Business Against A Cyber Attack?

 Technological advancements have done a lot to support businesses by making tasks more streamlined and efficient.
 Online databases save time and ensure convenient access to important information, and financial transactions are easier than ever with digital banking technology.
-But with these improvements come a new brand of vulnerabilities.
+But with these improvements comes a new brand of vulnerabilities.

 If your business falls victim to a cyber attack, are you prepared to deal with the aftermath?
 If all you have is general commercial liability insurance, then unfortunately, it will offer little to no protection against damage inflicted digitally.

 Cyber attacks are as many and varied as the technologies we use, and their perpetrators can have any number of motives and aims.
-Many cyber attacks on businesses are driven by financial motives; an attacker will steal information necessary for identity theft such as credit card and PIN numbers, or e collect personal information that can then be sold to an interested third party.
+Many cyber attacks on businesses are driven by financial motives; an attacker will steal information necessary for identity theft (such as credit card and PIN numbers) or collect personal information that can then be sold to an interested third party.
 They could also drain financial resources straight from your business itself.
 Other cyber attacks can disrupt the functioning of your business by inserting viruses or other malware onto your system computers, while politically motivated attackers could seek out and make public sensitive, confidential information about clients or customers that your business holds.

 Recognize Your Vulnerabilities

 It is a common misconception that huge corporations are the sole victims of cyber attacks, but the reality is that a business of any size could become a target: in fact, more than 70 percent of cyber attacks occur at businesses with fewer than 100 employees.